 Every business and every brand on social media has its own goals which are not necessarily the same.
 And to reach those goals, each brand has to come up with a unique digital marketing strategy.
 If an approach works out for someone pretty well, that doesn’t mean that it will do the same for the others too.
 Digital marketing strategies vary from business to business.

 Putting it simply, you will get more engaging followers when you offer them valuable and engaging content.
-And adding content curation in your strategy can help you do so.
+And adding content curation to your strategy can help you do so.
 Start the tips mentioned in this guide.
 Avoid curating offensive content.
 Start with the 5-3-2 rule for content distribution.
 Keep Tracking your ROI.
 It will give you a complete insight into how often you should share created content and curated content.